bowenc0221/MXNet-GAN/README.md

 # MXNet-GAN
 MXNet Implementation of various GAN, including: DCGAN [1], CGAN [2], Image-to-Image translation [3] (a.k.a. pix2pix)

-This repo initially serves as the final project for [UIUC ECE544NA](https://courses.engr.illinois.edu/ece544na/fa2017/_site/).
+This is a working repo initially served as the final project for [UIUC ECE544NA](https://courses.engr.illinois.edu/ece544na/fa2017/_site/).

 ## Prerequisites
 - Linux (Tested in Ubuntu 16.04)